snappyflow/opensearch-scaling-manager/README.md

-### Scaling Manager Pre-Requisites
+#### Scaling Manager Pre-Requisites

 ------

 - Cluster with OpenSearch installed.
 - OpenSearch version - 1.2.4 and above.
-- Go version - 1.19.1.
+- Go version - 1.19
 - Ansible Version - 2.9.
 - Cluster credentials (Username, Password) to access the OpenSearch.
 - Cloud credential  (Username, Password).
 - In AWS we can create a instance by templates which is provided by Domain that is used.
 - Launch Template - AWS launch template to spin a new node which has the necessary tags.
+- Template ID format (lt-xxxxxxxxxxxxxxxxx.)
 - Security certificate to have regex in it to accept the new node.
 - PEM file.
 - SSH aspect - If cloud type is AWS then Security group is configured in such a way that newly spin up node should be reached via ssh.